SanketChidrewar/DataStructure/README.md

 ## Using JAVA

 # Signly Linked List
-1 - How TO create Singly Linked list and some operations on it.
+1 - How TO create Singly Linked list and some operations on it. <br />
-2 - Function to find length of SLL ii> Display All SLL elements iii> Enter new Node at Beginning iV> Enter new Node at end
+  i> Function to find length of SLL <br />
+  ii> Display All SLL elements
+  iii> Enter new Node at Beginning iV> Enter new Node at end